 Since you put in all of this effort designing your curriculum, consider sharing it with other teachers at your school or district through the school/district folders.
 You can also open the activity in the authoring application and click Send to export a file you can share on the Trading Post.

 Bonus: Connect Assessment!

 And one last idea...If you are ready to create your own custom materials in Wixie, you are ready to start using the assessment tool as well!

-Click the Assessment tab at the teacher dashboard to connect an existing rubric or create your own rubric-style assessment or checklist.
-Watch this how-to video to learn more about creating and connecting assessments to your Wixie assignments.
+Click the Assessment folder at the teacher home to connect an existing rubric or create your own rubric-style assessment or checklist.

 It's time to put your instructional expertise to work and start designing your own Wixie curriculum materials!
 And don't forget to share!